AdaCore/spark2014/lrm/source/introduction.rst

 Principal Language Restrictions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Action  LL-STT2: We need a term for the "SPARK-friendly" subset of features, which are not all in S14, but which allow for some amount of analysis.**

 To facilitate formal verification, |SPARK| enforces a number of global
 restrictions to Ada 2012.
 While these are covered in more detail